GabrielNakamura/FishPhyloMaker/README.md

   - [ ] Implement user option to insert a taxonomic table and backbone phylogeny
-      - [ ] Create two arguments to receive user phylogeny and user taxonomic database
+      - [x] Create two arguments to receive user phylogeny and user taxonomic database
+      - [ ] Function to naming nodes - if not fish
+      - [ ] Function to naming nodes - FISH
+      - [ ] Problem with geiger - change to base functions (e.g. match
+        or which)
-      - [ ] Create a function to produce the taxonomic database?
+      - [ ] New functions to insert hierarchical taxonomic levels (e.g. genus, family, sub-family, order)
-      - [ ] Checking procedures for phylogeny and taxonomic database (number of species, size of the list etc.)
   - [ ] Incorporate butterfly phylogeny
       - [ ] How to download the phylogeny and taxonomic list?
       - [ ] New argument to select which taxa are being used (fish, butterfly)
       - [ ] Other groups??
+      - [ ] Criar uma tabela com dados das borbos
   - [ ] Deploy website
       - [ ] Check deploy error
-      - [ ] New vignette for the new functionality
+      - [ ] Update vignettes